-Aside from mandatory laws to ensure parents are involved, there's other practices special educators can use to ensure parents are involved in the educational process.
-Often, it involves collaborations with the teachers and other professionals; consultation between case-carrier, teachers and parents; and personal practices parents can use at home to help their children.
+Aside from mandatory laws to ensure parents are involved, there are other practices special educators can use to ensure parents are involved in the educational process.
+Often, it involves collaborations with the teachers and other professionals; consultation between case-carrier, teachers, and parents; and personal practices parents can use at home to help their children.

 A case-carrier – the special education teacher who is in charge of the students' IEPs, accommodation/modification procedures, and go-between the students and the teachers – needs to consult with parents on a regular basis.
 This can be done through weekly progress reports, which can be mailed home, or personally delivered by the students to their parents.
 Also, the case-carrier can call for impromptu meetings when certain issues arise.

 Consultation is not limited to being a liaison between the case-carrier, parents, and students.
-It can be a professional relationship between any teachers, counselor or school psychologists.
+It can be a professional relationship between any teacher, counselor, or school psychologist.
 These professionals need to form relationships with the parents, too.
 It's not uncommon for them to address the children's educational needs and goals without the presence of the case-carrier.

 Collaboration is increasingly becoming a common term used among special educators.
 In fact, many college programs specializing in training future teachers (general and special) have courses dedicated to the subject.

-Simply put, dialogue between the educators and parents are essential.
-Here, parents can give some indication on how their children learn, and educators can let parents know about classwork, habits and educational opportunities the parents may not have been aware of.
+Simply put, dialogue between educators and parents is essential.
+Here, parents can give some indication of how their children learn, and educators can let parents know about classwork, habits, and educational opportunities the parents may not have been aware of.